apache/commons-build-plugin/src/main/resources/commons-xdoc-templates/readme-md-template.md

 Contributing
 ------------

 We accept Pull Requests via GitHub.
-The [developer mailing list][ml] is the main channel of communication for contributors.
+The [developer mailing list](https://commons.apache.org/mail-lists.html) is the main channel of communication for contributors.
 There are some guidelines which will make applying PRs easier for us:
 + No tabs!
 Please use spaces for indentation.
 + Respect the code style.